Police News and Police Reports on the Police

 Eustace police officer gets 20 years for child porn possession

-HENDERSON COUNTY – A former Eustace police officer was sentenced on Thursday to 20 years in prison for possession of child pornography in the 392nd District Court.
+HENDERSON COUNTY – A former Eustace police officer was sentence to 20 years in prison for possession of child pornography.

-Cody Mitchell Burris was arrested in January on four counts of possession of child pornography and two counts of possession with intent to promote child pornography.
+Cody Mitchell Burris was arrested four counts of possession of child pornography and two counts of possession with intent to promote child pornography.
 The arrest came after authorities obtained three videos reportedly depicting minors engaging in sexual conduct.

 In December 2024, investigators examined the items collected during the search warrant, where they reportedly found screenshots of several videos of infants and young child pornography.